International Association of Marine Investigators, Inc.

 Martin Aberg was the first international member in NAMI.
 This was the first time a marine investigator (LE) from outside the US attended.
 The Swedish insurance investigation was considered as LE, the same structure as NICB in the US.

 Delegates from Sweden, Germany, UK, Canada and Venezuela, besides all delegates from the U.S. , During the seminar, we pointed out that NAMI should be an international organization since we, at that time, had several international members.

 NAMI – Minimum Claims Procedures for Boat Theft Claims

 NAMI developed a recommended minimum claims procedure for insurance company management of boat theft claims.
-The investigative steps contained in the standards were developed in consideration of the loopholes commonly found in marine titling, underwriting, and boat theft investigations.
-While these recommended procedures are not all inclusive, they can lead claims personnel to ask the questions necessary to increase the potential for recovery of the vessel and/or identification of fraudulent claims.
+The investigative steps contained in the standards were developed in consideration of the loopholes commonly found in marine titling, underwriting and boat theft investigations.
+While these recommended procedures were not all inclusive, they could lead claims personnel to ask the questions necessary to increase the potential for recovery of the vessel and/or identification of fraudulent claims.

 1994 National Association of Marine Investigators, (NAMI) Inc.

 April 1st, 1994 – Original Articles of Incorporation filed in Tallahassee, Florida and listed as a 501(c) (6) corporation.1994 – 2005 17 Character Hull Identification Number Project

 1995 National Association of Marine Investigators Membership Roster

 U.S.A.
 Members: 918 in 47 States

 The last meeting of NAMI was held at the Mill House in Charleston, SC.
 The awards dinner was held at the Hibernian Hall next door, and is where the photograph was taken.